 - Secondary education history - Overall Position (OP) from 1 to 10 or rank/ATAR equivalent

-- Program preferences - have applied for an undergraduate academic program at Griffith University in 2019
+- Program preferences - have applied for an undergraduate academic program at Griffith University commencing in 2020

 - Leadership and community - include school leadership position/s.